-Photo 2: Waste delivery in Accra, Ghana (© cyclos 2019)
+Photo 3: Waste delivery in Accra, Ghana (© cylos 2019)

-In order to include companies operating informally in an EPR system, their status has to be formalised.
-The first step in this process is getting the company to register with the system operator (PRO) and provide clear identifying information, including its address, a specific location, a nominated point of contact, an e-mail address and a detailed description of the services it provides.
+To include companies operating informally in an EPR system, their status has to be formalised.
+The first step in this process is to incentivise the company to register with the system operator (PRO) and provide clear identifying information, including its address, a specific location, a nominated point of contact, an e-mail address, and a detailed description of the services it provides.
 Other key steps include: